This speaker is really well made with a good attention to detail. All joints are sealed well.

 I'd buy another, but not to modify.
 I'd bought it to fit a small pcb inside with an internet radio.
 Unfortunately the aluminium case will limit the wifi range; the BT antenna is not ideally placed currently being on the base under the rubber foot.

 A 5V port was added to the rear; 5V as I don't know what the internal 5v to 3v3 regulator is rated for - it was only just giving 3.1V.
-The 5V comes from a mt3608 boost from the 3.7V li-ion cell which is good for 2A.
+The 5V comes from a built-in mt3608 boost from the 3.7V li-ion cell which is good for 2A.

 Pics showing the mods.
 A new board with a pic10f220 on the left to mute the full volume voice prompts, plus forcing the unit into AUX on power up.